 The blog also contains the UK’s leading loyalty credit card guide – click on ‘Credit Cards Update’, our comprehensive directory of UK airline and hotel credit cards, in the menu bar.

-If you are a new reader to Head for Points, you can catch up with some of the most useful articles published since our launch by clicking on the ‘Favourite Posts‘ tab.
+If you are a new reader to Head for Points, you can catch up with some of the most useful articles published over the last year by clicking on the ‘Favourites‘ tab.

 How can I receive Head for Points each day?

-Alternatively, you can receive each new post by email, directly in your inbox.
-Simply fill in your email address in the box marked ‘Subscribe to New Posts’ that you will find in the right hand margin alongside every post.
+Alternatively, you can receive each new post by email.
+Simply fill in your email address in the box in the right hand margin.

-If you visit the site in the morning, or take the RSS or email feed, it is worth popping back to the website later in the day to see the comments left by other readers.
+If you visit the site in the morning, or receive the daily emails, it is worth popping back to the website later in the day to see the comments left by other readers.
 These often add valuable extra information (or correct my mistakes!).

 How is Head for Points funded?

-Our affiliate partners – whose logos you will see in the right hand margin – are Amazon, ebay, InterContinental Hotels Group (InterContinental, Crowne Plaza, Holiday Inn, Holiday Inn Express, Indigo) and Hilton.
+Our main affiliate partners – whose logos you will see in the right hand margin – are British Airways, Amazon, ebay and InterContinental Hotels Group (InterContinental, Crowne Plaza, Holiday Inn, Holiday Inn Express, Indigo).
 Clicking on those logos will take you through to the relevant site.
 These four companies are not found on cashback sites.

 I also have a referral link to cashback site TopCashBack.
-This is an exciting new way of collecting Avios or Flying Club miles, as you can now choose to have your cashback sent to Tesco Clubcard, from where you can convert it into miles.
-More information on TopCashBack can be found here.
+This is an exciting new way of collecting Avios or Virgin Flying Club miles, as you can now choose to have your cashback sent to Tesco Clubcard, from where you can convert it into miles.
+More information on earning Avios points via TopCashBack can be found here.

-I receive some Membership Rewards points, Virgin Flying Club miles or Clubcard points in return for referring you, and you receive a bigger sign-up bonus than you would otherwise receive.
+I am also able to refer readers for certain loyalty credit cards.
+I receive some points for referring you, and you receive a bigger sign-up bonus than you would otherwise receive.
 Further details on card referrals can be found on the ‘Credit Cards Update‘ page.